Ndambia/Blockchain-telemetry/readMe.md

 A distributed blockchain-based telemetry system for ESP32 microcontrollers with persistent storage, mesh networking, and dynamic role assignment.

+# UI coming soon

+The ui code for dash board is been cooked Cooming soon

 ## 📋 Table of Contents

 - [Overview](#overview)